vancelm/COMSC4133-DivideAndConquer/README.md

-# COMSC-4133
+# ivide and Conqer
-Design/Analysis of Computer Algorithms class
+Analysis of some divide and conquer sort algorithms.